Gradle Project & Developer Guidelines

 If you decide you have the time and enthusiasm to help out, then great!
 But before you start, check out the workflow and guidelines below.
 Following these simple steps can help ensure that your code contribution ends up a valuable part of a future Gradle release.

-This is the general process for contributing code to the Gradle project.
+This is the general process if you want to contribute to Gradle.

 - Complete and electronically sign a Gradle CLA.
 You’ll need to sign one of these before any code contributions can be accepted into the Gradle codebase.